 • The Transportation Management Area.

-Federal law requires that each urbanized area in the nation (as defined by the U.S. Bureau of Census) with a population over 200,000 be designated as a transportation management area.
+Federal law requires that each urbanized area in the nation (as defined by the U.S. Census Bureau of Census) with a population over greater than 200,000 be designated as a transportation management area.
 That transportation management area must cover the entire urbanized area(s) and the contiguous geographic area(s) likely to become urbanized within, at a minimum, a 20-year period.
-Federal law further requires that regional transportation planning in a metropolitan area be conducted by a Metropolitan Planning Organization (MPO) and encourages designation of a single MPO to serve multiple urbanized areas that are adjacent to each other.
+Federal law further requires that regional corganization (MPO) and encourages designation of a single MPO to serve multiple urbanized areas that are adjacent to each other.
 The FHWA/FTA-designated transportation management area depicted in Exhibit 1, for which DRCOG is the MPO, includes four urbanized areas, encompasses slightly more than 3,600 square miles, and consists of the portions of Adams and Arapahoe counties west of Kiowa Creek; all of Broomfield, Denver, Douglas, and Jefferson counties; all of Boulder County except Rocky Mountain National Park; and a portion of southwest Weld County.
 The transportation management area designation defines the entire metropolitan planning area.